Music Lessons Program

 Focus on Teaching

-The School of Music offers private music lessons and some small group lessons.
+The School of Music offers private music lessons either in-person or virtual, and some small group lessons.
 We offer music lessons for piano, guitar, electric guitar, violin, viola, cello, bass, voice, flute, piccolo, saxophone, clarinet, oboe, drums, trumpet, trombone, and other brass instruments.
 We have music lessons at a variety of times so that you can book lessons for different children at the same time to save you hours of driving and waiting time.

 All we do is teaching.
 We do not sell or rent musical instruments.
 This leaves us free to specialize in one thing - providing the highest quality of musical instruction.
 The directors of the school are all professional performers and educators themselves.
 As a school of music, we offer our students advantages that they might not otherwise enjoy such as access to award-winning faculty and a stimulating learning environment.

 To help our teachers and students, our management handles all administrative duties such as answering phone calls, scheduling, collecting fees, and arranging concerts, which can take precious time during a lesson.
 This allows our teachers to concentrate all their attention on their students.

 We invite you to read what students and parents have to say here: testimonials.